mvolkmann/mvolkmann.github.com/programming/sed-article.md

 In order to have their special meaning they must be escaped with a backslash.
 Remembering which characters need to be escaped is difficult and escaping them makes regular expressions even more complicated.

 This can be avoided by using the `sed` flag `-E` (or `-r`).
-It is recommended to always include this flag.
-With this flag the special characters have their special meaning without being escaped.
+With this flag `sed` used "Extended Regular Expressions" in which the special characters have their special meaning without being escaped.
+I recommend always including this flag.

 ### Wildcards